wdporter/acim/workbook/introduction/index.md

 ---

-2.&emsp;The exercises are very simple.
+2. The exercises are very simple.
 ²They do not require a great deal of time, and it does not matter where you do them.
 ³They need no preparation.
 ⁴The training period is one year.